arvindsaik/Ethereum-Private-Net/README.md

  * Dockerfile is changed for private net setup.

  * eth_common directory added which has the genesis file to setup blockchain.

+ * Make changes in the consensus if required and follow the following steps to test it in a private network.

  ### Install Docker
  Perform the following command to install specific docker engine.